sg-ssalam/s3-public-test/README.md

 ![Organisation Architecture Diagram](./diagram.svg)

 > **Note:**
-> GitHub does not render `.drawio` files directly.
 > You can view or edit this diagram in **diagrams.net** using the link below:

 [🟦 Open in diagrams.net](https://app.diagrams.net/?url=https://raw.githubusercontent.com/sg-ssalam/s3-public-test/main/diagram.drawio)